jianshu93/parahmm/docs/index.md

-# NOTICE
+# Middle Checkpoint
-We have changed our project to https://firebb.github.io/parahmm/.
+Our original project idea is to implement

 # C++ Parallel KCF Tracker
 Team members: